Skip to main content

 Problem: API requests fail with request/webhook-missing errorCauses:

-• No webhook URL configured in Business Dashboard
+• No webhook URL configured in the dashboard

 • Webhook URL field is empty